MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/reset-the-audio-conferencing-pin.md

 - A configuração padrão é não permitir que uma reunião seja iniciada por chamadores anônimos.

-- Por padrão, quando você habilita um usuário para videoconferência, ele recebe emails que incluem informações de conferência e seu PIN.
-O usuário deve ter uma caixa de correio do Microsoft 365 ou do Office 365, porque quando um PIN é redefinido, um novo PIN será enviado ao usuário em um email para o endereço SMTP principal (alias) definido para o usuário.
+- Quando você habilita um usuário para audioconferência, por padrão, ele envia emails que incluem informações de conferência e seu PIN.
+O usuário deve ter uma caixa de correio do Microsoft 365 ou do Office 365, pois quando um PIN for redefinido, um novo PIN será enviado ao usuário por email para seu endereço SMTP principal (alias) definido para o usuário.

 - When you set up audio conferencing, you set the digits that are required for the PINs in your organization.
 PINs can be from 4 to 12 digits - the default is 5.
 If you change the PIN length setting, the setting is only applied on newly generated PINs and isn't applied to the PIN setting for existing users that are enabled for audio conferencing.
 See [Set the length of the PIN for Audio Conferencing meetings](Set-the-PIN-length-for-Audio-Conferencing-meetings.md).

-- O email por padrão será definido como o endereço SMTP principal do Microsoft 365 ou do Office 365 do usuário.
-Você pode enviar um email para um endereço que não seja do Microsoft 365 ou não do Office 365, como um endereço de email do hotmail ou do MSN.
+- O email por padrão será definido como o endereço SMTP principal do Microsoft 365 ou office 365 do usuário.
+Você pode enviar um email para um endereço que não seja do Microsoft 365 ou não do Office 365, como um endereço de email do Hotmail ou MSN.
 Você pode substituir o endereço de email padrão usando o Windows PowerShell.
 Isso é útil se os usuários não têm uma caixa de correio do Exchange no Microsoft 365 ou no Office 365.

 - To override the default user address where the email is sent, the tenant admin can use the following cmdlet: Set-CsOnlineDialInConferencingUser -amos.marble -ResetLeaderPIN -SendEmail -SendEmailToAddress "u@hotmail.com".
 The SendEmail parameter is required to override the email address of the user.